StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 - EC2 Instance Run State: when the instance is started, stopped, or terminated.
 This will appear as the Run State in the EC2 instance component.

-The AWS agent primarily uses AWS events to provide real-time updates to topology.
+AWS events are primarily used to provide real-time updates to topology.
 These events are not displayed as StackState events.

 #### Metrics